Big Dance Theater

 Big Dance Theater is a New York City-based dance theater company.
 It is led by Artistic Director Annie-B Parson, who founded Big Dance Theater in 1991 with Molly Hickok and Paul Lazar.
 Big Dance Theater has created over 20 dance/theater works and won 18 awards over the years.
 They have been commissioned by the Brooklyn Academy of Music, The National Theater of Paris, The Japan Society, and The Walker Art Center, and have performed in venues such as the Brooklyn Academy of Music, Dance Theater Workshop, The Kitchen, Classic Stage Company, Japan Society, Jacob's Pillow Dance Festival, the Chocolate Factory, the Museum of Contemporary Art in Chicago, Walker Art Center, Yerba Buena, On the Boards, New York Live Arts, UCLA Live, The Spoleto Festival USA, and at festivals in Europe and Brazil.

 Annie-B Parson

 Annie-B Parson is the founder of Big Dance Theater, specializing in choreography, dancing, and directing, and has choreographed and co-created over 20 works for the Big Dance Theater Company.
 Parson has also created performance pieces outside the Big Dance Theater Company, doing choreography for opera, pop musicians, television, movies, theatre, ballet, marching bands, and symphonies.
-Since 1993 Parson has been an instructor of choreography at New York University’s Experimental Theater Wing and has also taught at the Ballet Rambert, Yale, and Princeton.
+Since 1993 Parson has been an instructor of choreography at New York University's Experimental Theater Wing and has also taught at the Ballet Rambert, Yale, and Princeton.
 Parson has also written articles for the Ballet Review, Movement Research Journal, and Dance USA.

-Parson has won many awards throughout her career, including:
+Parson has won a number of awards throughout her career, including: